 The most heartbreaking part is the attitude towards immigrants which Britain seems to have adopted.
 Despite the handful of people who try hard to make xenophobia go away, there are so many who still claim immigrants are bad for this country.

 If you still believe this is not possible, take me and my husband as examples.
 We were both European expats who came here to study.
-We adapted, changed and integrated into the British society.
-We both naturalised to become British citizens and pledged our alliance to Her Majesty the Queen.
+We adapted, changed and integrated into British society.
+We both naturalised to become British citizens.
 We both worked hard to build a decent life for ourselves and formed a company.
-We are both honest people, law abiding citizens who pay taxes as individuals and as a company.
+We are both honest people, law-abiding citizens who pay taxes as individuals and as a company.
 We contribute more to the country than many others.
 Do you see?
 If allowed to succeed, immigrants will go above and beyond to prove themselves worthy of your acceptance.

 This brings me to the last point, which is safety.
 I used to feel safe in the UK, but for a while now, I am afraid to go around at night.
-I'm not too sure why, as Bristol is a relatively safe city and I live in a decent neighbourhood in the suburbs.
 But in reality, I stopped feeling safe in the UK a few months ago, when people started assaulting immigrants in the street.
 From Downton Abbey, the UK became more of a Harry Brown.

 But don't just take my word for it.
 According to the Global Peace Index, the UK is the 47th safest country in the world (and the 26th in Europe), well below Romania, Hungary, Germany and Botswana.
 Portugal is the 4th safest country in Europe...